Mari Illustrious Makinami: Characterization

-Mari is a cheerful, outgoing, ironic, rebellious, self-confident, absent-minded and eccentric girl.
+Mari is a cheerful, outgoing, ironic, self-confident, absent-minded and eccentric girl.
 She seems to have no regard for the limits of her strength or her Eva unit, piloting it with enthusiasm.
 Mari is distinguished by her casual and sensual ways.
 Unlike her colleagues, who are emotionally addicted to the Evangelions or intimidated by confrontations with enemies, she demonstrates strength and self-confidence.
 In the fight with the tenth Angel, Mari activates the Beast mode without worrying about mental contamination.
 Her Eva unleashes an animalistic force, biting off the enemy's AT Field.
 She has a wry, contemptuous smile, even in seemingly-hopeless situations.
 Mari is also clear and forthright; Anno explained to voice actress Maaya Sakamoto her psychology, saying she "does exactly what she says".

 In 3.0+1.0 Mari reveals to love literature, having collected many books with the dream of reading all books written in the whole history of humanity.
 According to Yoji Enokido, a staff member of You Can (Not) Advance, Mari differed in several respects from Asuka and Rei Ayanami, the two female protagonists of the classic series: "She is not practical like Asuka, but thinks about 'deep' things, like one of those people who can see mysterious things, such as those related to the gods".
-He also compared her to a miko, a young woman who works at Shinto temples and channels deities.» Enokido also emphasized that Mari was very talkative, different from Rei's otherworldly air.
-According to the Japanese portal Good Movies, she is an "omniscient" character, similar to Seele or Commander Ikari from the classic series.
+He also compared her to a miko, a young woman who works at Shinto temples and channels deities.
+Enokido also emphasized that Mari was very talkative, different from Rei's otherworldly air.

 Assistant director Kazuya Tsurumaki described her as an "irresponsible," shrewd, and stubborn young woman, the kind of girl who "uses her apparent frivolity to her advantage".
 She is portrayed as an "irresponsible," cunning, and stubborn young woman.
 Her eccentric character is reflected in her colloquial, expressive, and ironic way of speaking; in the original version, Mari calls Asuka "princess" (姫, hime) and Shinji Ikari "puppy" (ワンコ君, wanko-kun).
 She maintains that attitude with elders, using the honorific suffix kun (君) for Gendō Ikari, typically used in confidential and informal situations.
 Mari ends sentences with the onomatopoeic nya, stereotypically associated with cats and kawaii characters in manga and anime.
 Sakamoto described her as a simple person who does things her way and does not care about the rest, happy to pilot an Eva.
 According to the actress, Mari "really likes people", particularly Shinji and Asuka; Asuka treats Mari coldly but she still calls her "princess," respecting and protecting her "as if she were a special person".